atlassian/stricter/README.md

 `root` - root folder for the project.

 `rulesDir` - folder, containing custom rules.
 Rule files need to follow naming convention `<rulename>.rule.js`.
 They will be available for configuration as `<rulename>`.

+`extensions` - an optional array of implicit extensions. `js` is always added by default.

 `rules` - an object, containing configuration for rules:
   - `level` - `error | warning | off`, log level